claygeo/whiteboard-dashboard/README.md

 # Whiteboard Project

 A React and Electron desktop app for batch tracking, integrated with Supabase for data storage.
-Developed for Curaleaf, it tracks batch details, calculates takt-time metrics, and provides a dashboard for production monitoring.
+A demo was developed for Curaleaf, it tracks batch details, calculates takt-time metrics, and provides a dashboard for production monitoring.

 ## Features
 - Login with line and line lead selection